-Blocks enables you to create custom panels for your action bars, so that when a site builder clicks an action bar button (for example, the Settings button) - a custom panel opens.
+Create custom panels for action buttons in your widget and its elements.
+When a Wix user clicks an action button (for example, the Settings button), the custom panel opens.

-Creating your panel has two main parts.
-First, design your panel by adding its elements and customizing them.
+First, design your panel and connect it to an action button.
 Then create your panel logic, to determine how it interacts with the widget or to control the behavior of the panel itself.

 Custom panels are made of unique user interface (UI) elements, such as buttons, checkboxes, drop-down lists and more.
 See the list of elements and the Velo API reference for all panel elements.